BabarZKhan/Kiwi-compiler-HLS/README.md

 Compared with existing high-level synthesis tools, KiwiC supports a wider subset of standard programming language features.
 In particular, it supports multi-dimensional arrays, threading, file-server I/O, object management and limited recursion.
 Release 1 of KiwiC supports static heap management, where all memory structures are allocated at compile-time and permanently allocated to on-FPGA RAM or external DRAM.
 Release 2 of KiwiC, which has had some successful tests already, supports arbitrary heap-allocation at run time but does not implement garbage collection.

-The Kiwi performance predictor is another important design tool, enabling HPC users to explore the expected speed up of their application as the modify it, without having to wait for multi-hour FPGA compilations in each development iteration.
+The Kiwi performance predictor is another important design tool, enabling HPC users to explore the expected speed up of their application as the modify it, without having to wait for multi-hour FPGA compilations in each development iteration [2].

 # Overview